deadlyvipers/dojo_rules/introduction.md

 Hi I'm Daniel.
 This dojo is rad.
-My favorite Codeschool path is PHP.
+My favorite Codeschool path is HTML & CSS.